Objective Numbers, Collected by the Federal Government, on Doctors and Other Health Workers

 While investigations proceed, consumer reviews provide one way for potential patients to hear about concerns.
 Other doctors in the area may be another source, but 60% of male doctors and 67% of female doctors do not necessarily tell patients when another doctor is substandard (they fear retaliation).
 9% of doctors do not tell patients about mistakes which harm them.

-Some state boards provide information on malpractice suits in the DocFinder and DocInfo lists on the home page, but usually patients have to search the web or state court records.
+Some state boards provide information on malpractice suits as well as disciplinary actions in the DocInfo and DocFinder lists, but usually patients have to search the web or state court records.
 Each state has its own system for searching court records. and there are good search functions in private newsletters in CA, FL, IL, LA, MO, PA, TX and WV which report civil cases.
 Half of all doctors have been sued for malpractice.
 Half these doctors who were sued were dismissed from the case before or after trial.
 96% of the cases gain money for the plaintiff, often by settlement, without a finding of who was right, since the participants cannot predict which expert a jury will believe.

 Lawsuits against makers of drugs and devices are summarized at DrugDangers.com, which is maintained by a law firm.
 Most are in state courts.